 A skilled and experienced franchise law specialist can help you coordinate all of these activities, can help minimize your costs, and can help bring your franchise to the marketplace quickly and efficiently.

 The franchise law specialist can also draft franchise documents that are integral to your success.
 Your documents should protect you and your system.
 They should be clear, precise, and accurate.
 They should anticipate problems before the problems arise.
 They should comply fully with the Franchise Rule promulgated by the U.S. Federal Trade Commission (the “FTC”), and with the laws of all applicable jurisdictions where you offer franchises.

 These franchise documents include:

-At The Johnson Franchise Law Firm, our focus is on franchise law.
-With over 20 years of experience, franchise lawyer Rick Johnson understands franchise law and business.
+At The Johnson Franchise Law Firm, our concentration is on franchise law and the business of franchising.
+With over 30 years of experience in law and 10 years’ experience in business, franchise lawyer Rick Johnson understands franchise law and business.
 He applies this experience to guide your company through the franchise development process.
 To take your business to the next level through domestic or international franchise development, please contact The Johnson Franchise Law Firm today.